How to get up-to-date weather data?

 Before being a plugin that displays weather in widgets, or directly in pages or posts, Weather Station is primarily a tool for collecting and sharing weather data.
 The quality of the calculated meteorological indices and the freshness of the displayed or shared values depend directly on the reliability of this collection.
 So to not let you be surprised one day by obsolete data, I offer you a dive into the heart of WordPress and Weather Station and introduces you several methods to optimize the collection and sharing of your stations data.

 Weather Station can schedule data collection every 30 minutes, 20 minutes, 15 minutes, 10 minutes, or 5 minutes (and even every 2 minutes for certain stations types, starting with version 3.3).
-In addition to this data collection, Weather Station also has the ability to share its data with meteorological services at a frequency of 20 minutes, 10 minutes or 6 minutes (and 2 minutes, for Weather Underground, starting with version 3.3).
+In addition to this data collection, Weather Station also has the ability to share its data with meteorological services at a frequency of 20 minutes, 10 minutes or 6 minutes.

 Obviously, this recurrent collection and sharing activity must be as regular as possible to allow a “fluid” operation of the plugin and allow the handling of the most recent data.

 For all of these collection and sharing operations to be performed, Weather Station relies on the WordPress built-in task scheduler.
 This task scheduler, which is launched by a system bearing the sweet name of WordPress Cron, is the system that already allows you to schedule your backups and the publication of a post at a given time, update your extensions or themes, etc. As this task scheduler is inseparable from WordPress, it is used, tested and maintained on hundreds of millions of websites, and this made it an essential choice of architecture for Weather Station.

 Sadly, this task scheduler suffers some kinks …